tyler-kemp-tylertech/RBC/Readme.md

 # Release Branch Creator

-This tool will go through all of the TP/PEP repos listed in the config.json file and cut a release branch for them.
+This tool will go through all of the repos listed in the repos.json file and cut a release branch for them.
 This process includes
-    - Stashing local changes
-    - Checking out the main/master branch
-    - Pulling the latest changes
+    - Asking for the date of push to prod.
+    - Making http calls to Github to find the name of the default branch of the repo
-    - Creating the release branch with the given release date
+    - Creating a new branch based off the default branch with the name "release\MM.DD.YYYY"
-    - Pushing the branch up to GitHub
     - A workflow should start for each repo automatically to push those branches to our QA environment

 ## Prerequisites